Pssst, FYI - this post contain affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 Wrapping up on this Dublin in 2 days itinerary

-I hope I gave you a good idea of the best things to do in Dublin.
-Naturally, you can tailor it to your preferences, but know that I’ve only listed places that I personally like and recommend.
+We hope we gave you a good idea of the best things to do in Dublin.
+Naturally, you can tailor it to your preferences, but know that we’ve only listed places that we personally like and recommend.

 Anyway, we’re sure your 2 days in Dublin will be amazing.

 So, when are you traveling to Dublin?
 Are you exciting yet?
 (Yay!)
 Comment below, we’d love to hear from you!